mpapenbr/go-racelogger/README.md

 ```
 # Sample configuration file for the racelogger
-# These are the setting for the demo system running at https://iracelog.iracing-tools.de
+# These are the settings for the demo tenant system running at https://demo.iracelog.iracing-tools.de
+# Tenants will recieve their own subdomain (instead of demo) and a token
 #
 # Enter the address of the gRPC server running in the backend
-addr: grpc.iracing-tools.de
+addr: grpc-tenant-in.iracing-tools.de
 # Enter the dataprovider token
 token: